Modeling the ballistic-to-diffusive transition in nematode motility reveals variation in exploratory behavior across species: Introduction

-An influential example of such an analysis is the ``pirouette'' model proposed by Pierce-Shimomura and Lockery \cite{Pierce-Shimomura1999} which describes the worm's exploratory behavior as long runs interrupted occasionally by bursts of reversals and omega turns that reorient the worm, in close analogy to the run-and-tumble model of bacterial random walks \cite{Berg1972}.
-Later work by Iino et al. identified that worms also navigate by smoother modulations of their direction during long runs (``weathervaning'') \cite{Iino2009a}, and recently, Calhoun et al. suggested that \textit{C. elegans} may perform an infotaxis strategy in searching for food \cite{Calhoun2014}.
 Importantly, while these previous studies have illuminated different modes of behavioral control, they were not designed to obtain a predictive model of the trajectory statistics and thus a succinct parameterization of \textit{C. elegans} motility remains an important open problem.
+A quantitative parameterization capturing the repertoire of \textit{C. elegans}' behavioral phenotypes would facilitate data-driven investigations of behavioral strategies: for example, whether worms demonstrate distinct modes of motility (characterized by correlated changes in parameters) over time, or in response to changes in environmental conditions \cite{Fujiwara2002,Gallagher2013,Flavell2013,Salvador2014}.
+Variation in the obtained parameters among individuals can inform on the distribution of behavioral phenotypes within a population, and reveal evolutionary constraints and trade-offs between strategies represented by distinct parameter sets \cite{Shoval2012}.

-A quantitative parameterization capturing the repertoire of \textit{C. elegans}' behavioral phenotypes would facilitate data-driven investigations of behavioral strategies: for example, whether worms demonstrate distinct modes of motility (characterized by correlated changes in parameters) over time, across individuals in a population, or in response to changes environmental conditions \cite{Fujiwara2002,Gallagher2013,Salvador2014}.
-A pioneering study on quantitative phenotypes has found that for morphology and gene expression, the distributions of naturally-occurring phenotypes are often constrained by evolutionary trade-offs between strategies represented by distinct parameter sets \cite{Shoval2012}.
-The motility of \textit{C. elegans} and related nematodes provides a unique opportunity to apply an analogous approach to the study of behavioral strategies. \textit{C. elegans} is a member of the \textit{Nematoda} phylum, one of the largest and most diverse phylogenetic groups of species \cite{DeLey2006,Corsi2015}.
+\textit{C. elegans} is a member of the \textit{Nematoda} phylum, one of the largest and most diverse phylogenetic groups of species \cite{DeLey2006,Corsi2015}.
 Despite the diversity of ecological niches these animals inhabit \cite{DeLey2006}, comparisons of nematode body plans have revealed a remarkable degree of conservation, even down to the level of individual neurons \cite{Rabinowitch2008}.
 This combination of highly conserved anatomy and ecological diversity makes nematode motility a compelling case for studies of behavioral phenotypes.
 Anatomical conservation suggests it might be possible to describe the behavior of diverse nematodes by a common model, and identifying the manner in which existing natural variation is distributed across the parameter space of the model could reveal distinct motility strategies resulting from optimization under different environmental conditions.

 In this study, we develop a simple random walk model describing the translational movements of a diverse collection of nematode species, freely-moving on a two-dimensional agar surface.
 In addition to providing a quantitative and predictive measure of trajectory dynamics, the parameters of our model define a space of possible behaviors.
 Variation within such a space can occur due to changes in individual behavior over time (reflecting temporal variation in the underlying sensorimotor physiology, or ``mood''), differences in behavior among individuals (reflecting stable differences in physiology, or ``personality'') and differences between strains and species (reflecting cumulative effects of natural selection).
 By quantitative analyses of such patterns of variation, we seek to identify simple, organizing principles underlying behavior.